zrmartin71/THM_Write-Ups/Network_Services_Tasks3&4.md

 Answer: smbclient //10.10.10.2/secret -U suit -p 445

 2.)
 Great!
 Now you've got a hang of the syntax, let's have a go at trying to exploit this vulnerability.
-You have a list of users, the name of the share (smb) and a suspected vulnerability.
+You have a list of users, the name of the share (smb), and a suspected vulnerability.

 Answer: No answer needed

 3.)
-Lets see if our interesting share has been configured to allow anonymous access, I.E it doesn't require authentication to view the files.
+Let's see if our interesting share has been configured to allow anonymous access, I.E it doesn't require authentication to view the files.
 We can do this easily by:

 - using the username "Anonymous"